dnmfarrell/jp/README.md

     true

 #### .not
-Returns the logical complement (negation) of the top stack item.
+Returns the logical complement (negation) of TOS.

     jp -m macros.jp true .not
     false